Last Updated on 9th December 2020 by Emma

-I wrote recently about how to save for Christmas and how to plan for it all year round by having a monthly savings plan for your present buying.
+I wrote recently about how to save for Christmas and how to plan for it all year round by having a monthly savings plan to buy every Christmas gift you need without getting into debt.

-Xmas gifts are of course only half the story when it comes to spending your Christmas money.
+Budget Christmas gifts are of course only half the story when it comes to learning how to afford christmas on a tight budget and then spending your hard saved Christmas money.

-Christmas sees you spending much more on food, alcohol (perhaps), activities and Xmas decorations.
+Christmas sees you spending a pretty penny at the grocery store, on alcohol (perhaps), activities and decorations.

-Budgeting for these items is essential and having those Christmas savings tucked away will help enormously when you start spending.
+Budgeting for these items is essential and having those Christmas savings tucked away will help enormously when you start identifying and buying the best gift ideas for the whole family.

 But, there is more that you can do to spread the cost of Christmas and indeed help you spend less.